How To Change Ownership of an LLC in Texas? (Simple Guide)

 Determine whether the buyer wants to acquire the whole Texas LLC or just its assets.
 Before allowing the sale of the whole company, your OA may need each LLC member's consent.

 Keep in mind that selling an entire company is a huge task for business owners.
-As a result, it's a good idea to engage the services of a qualified Texas attorney to look into your public accounts.
+As a result, we recommend engaging the services of a qualified Texas attorney to look into your public accounts.

 Your lawyer can assist you in ensuring that the transaction is legal under both Texas law and federal law.